Considering a Brow Lift in Birmingham?

 The best candidates for brow lifting are those who have brows that have fallen below the bony ridge especially the outer part.
 If you have deep wrinkles between the eyebrows (glabellar area), these are well modified during the brow lift.
 Individuals with one brow lower than the other can often be improved but making the brows exactly match is very difficult.
 The reason for this is that brow position is determined by the dynamic interplay between the muscles that pull the brow up and those that pull the brow down.
 Brow surgery corrects the static position of the brow, but not the movement.

 Birmingham patients who have a very high hairline and a low brow require a special type of brow lift which is designed to reduce the amount of forehead skin show, correct brow shape, and move the hairline forward.
 At Grotting & Cohn Plastic Surgery Birmingham, Alabama we will use an imaging system in your consultation to show you how your brow might be improved through a brow lift procedure.

 How is the procedure performed?

-> We perform brow lift in our fully accredited operating suite under local anesthesia with sedation or general anesthesia if you prefer.
+We perform brow lift in our fully accredited operating suite in Birmingham under local anesthesia with sedation or general anesthesia if you prefer.
 Most procedures are accomplished using the endoscopic technique through very short incisions behind the hairline.
 A small camera is inserted and using a monitor the muscles are modified, brow fully released and repositioned.
 The scalp incisions are closed and a head dressing applied.

-> What is the post-operative recovery?
+What is the post-operative recovery?